InfraLore/make_for_devops/chapters/01-why_make.md

 **Week 8**: A new tool was introduced.
 Someone adds a footnote but forgets to update the main procedure.
 Now there are two conflicting sets of instructions.

 **Week 12**: Marcus returns.
 The document has 15 comments saying "this didn't work" or "is this still current?"
 Nobody is sure which parts are accurate anymore.
 The team has developed new, undocumented workarounds.
+The team lore has grown.

 The document failed not because it was poorly written, but because **static documentation cannot survive contact with a changing system**.
 The faster your infrastructure evolves—which is the goal of DevOps—the faster your documentation decays.